Walk-in showers are the perfect way to upgrade your bathroom from dull to lavish.

 There are varying recommendations for the appropriate size for a walk-in shower.
 The International Residential Code requires at least 30″ by 30″ of walking space.
 Whereas The National Kitchen and Bath Association says you should have at least 36″ x 36″.

-There are many ways to style your walk-in shower to meet any design aesthetic, from lavish marble, traditional subway to bold prints and geometric patterns for the walls and floors.
+There are many ways to style your walk-in shower to meet any design aesthetic, from lavish marble, and traditional subway to bold prints and geometric patterns for the walls and floors.
 With accessories like benches, multiple shower fixtures, storage systems, and lighting, you can turn your walk-in shower into a private retreat you’ll never want to leave.